Register 4+ people or for any 4+ workshops in the same transaction and save 5%.

 Low-cost weekend training.

 Childhood and adolescence are critical times for emotional and psychological development.
-It is typically during these stages that anxiety patterns begin that can continue into adulthood, ranging from persistent mild anxiety tendencies to full-blown disorders.
-While anxiety represents our body’s natural alarm system, signalling to us the possibility of danger, when this response arises too frequently or intensely, it can interfere with life and cause great distress.Learn more...
+During these stages, anxiety patterns can begin that continue into adulthood.
+Anxiety represents our body’s natural alarm system, signalling the possibility of danger.
+When this response arises too frequently or intensely and doesn’t match actual situations of danger, it can interfere with life and cause great distress.Learn more...

 This workshop is offered through ACHIEVE Centre for Leadership & Workplace Performance.

 Clinical supervision is a complex role that requires multiple skill-sets.
-In this role, sometimes overlooked are the essential skills for supporting supervisees to develop in their clinical work.
+In this role, the essential skills for supporting supervisees to develop in their clinical work are sometimes overlooked.
 This workshop focuses on the insights and tools that are necessary for supervisors to support other counsellors to grow in their ability to help others.
-The balance between supervision with management of administration, and performance evaluation will also be discussed.Learn more...
+The balance between supervision, administration, and performance evaluation will be discussed.Learn more...

-The impact of trauma can be far-reaching and enduring.
-This workshop provides an overview of the way trauma affects a person through the brain and nervous system and how it can result in longer term symptoms at physical, psychological and emotional levels.
-A framework which describes different stages in the process of regulating and resolving the impact of trauma is reviewed and key principles and strategies that apply to a diverse range of impacts in children, adolescents and adults are explored.
+Trauma is a wound that injures us emotionally, psychologically, physically, and spiritually.
+As a result, the impact of trauma can be far-reaching and enduring.
+This workshop provides an overview of the way trauma affects a person through the brain and nervous system.
+A framework which describes different stages in the process of regulating and resolving the impact of trauma is reviewed.

 Offered through ACHIEVE Centre for Leadership & Workplace Performance